However, the disclosure of private investment income in the tax return may be mandatory or advisable; see in particular the following examples:

 - no capital gains tax has been withheld for investment income (e.g. for loans to relatives or for shareholder loans, tax refund interest pursuant to Section 233a AO, interest from foreign banks).
 The tax rate for this income in the context of the income tax assessment then regularly corresponds to the final withholding tax rate of 25% (cf. Section 32d EStG).

 - no church tax was withheld from the investment income despite the obligation to pay church tax (e.g. due to the submission of a blocking notice).
 In this case, it is sufficient to indicate only the capital gains tax due on it.
 The church tax is then determined as part of the assessment.

-– A reduction of the flat rate withholding tax due to.
-Church tax liability can only be achieved if the total investment income is also declared.
+A reduction of the final withholding tax due to church tax liability can only be achieved if the entire investment income is also declared.